ZjGaothu/OpenAnnotatePy/README.md

 For more information, please refer to the web: http://health.tsinghua.edu.cn/openannotate/

+We have also developed an R package called [OpenAnnotateR](https://github.com/ZjGaothu/OpenAnnotateR), which can be accessed through this [link](https://github.com/ZjGaothu/OpenAnnotateR).

 ### Install OpenAnnotate via Pypi
 Anaconda users can first create a new Python environment and activate it via(this is unnecessary if your Python environment is managed in other ways)